 There are three basic scalp types: Dry, Oily, and Normal.

-- Normal scalps (which is more rare) tends to be drier in the winter months and more oily in the summer… maintaining a balance without much need for any particular hair and scalp products.
+Normal scalps (which is more rare) tend to be drier in the winter months and more oily in the summer… maintaining a balance without much need for any particular hair and scalp products.